truar/gcp-learning/gcp-cloud-architect-coursera/1-core-infrastructure/README.md

 ## Cloud Storage
 Object storage :
 * NOT a Filesystem system with a hierarchy of folders
-* NOT a block storage, with operting data on blocks
+* NOT a block storage, with operating data on blocks

 We receive an ID, like URL and then we can retrieve the data, and we don't care how it is stored.
 Provide high availabilty, high durability, fully managed scalable service.